paul-wolf/djaq/README.md

 Out[60]: [('Range total author impact.', 'great read')]
 ```

-You can use the common operators and functions of your underlying storage system.
+You can use the common operators and functions of your underlying db.

 The usual arithmetic: